While traveling, I want to capture VIDEO and PHOTOS as quickly and easily as possible.

 That tripod has a simple ball head.
 To it, I attach the Ulanzi ST-27 Metal Phone Clip to keep my phone secure.
 It fits a large smart phone with cover.

-Currently my travel favourite is the INIU Charger 22.5W 20000mAh with attached cable as a handle.
+Currently my travel favourite is the inexpensive INIU Charger 22.5W 20000mAh with attached USB-C cable as a handle.
+In fact I’m taking two of these on my next trip as I’ll often be away from electricity.

 It can charge 5 devices simultaneously including a laptop, but I find the 4th and 5th (USB-A) really don’t get much juice compared with the first 3 ports in line.
 Almost all my devices now are USB-C.

-The BIG decision for me is whether or not to take the DJI Mini 4 Drone.
+The BIG decision for me last year was whether or not to take the DJI Mini 4 Drone.
 The Controller is essential. … In fact, so far I always bring the bulky carrying case and 3 extra batteries.
 A major commitment.

 BUT I love shooting drone video.
 And I am often willing to suffer with the extra bulk and weight.

-For long trips, I sometimes bring along my old MacBook Air and 2 or 3 external 2TB SSD drives.
-I need them for back-up and video / photo editing.
+For long trips, I bring along my old MacBook Air and 3-4 external 2TB SSD drives for back-up and video / photo editing.

 I normally leave the Apple charging brick at home, using USB C charging, instead.